 Say what you like about London weather but there’s something reassuring in that you, me, and the person at the bus stop know that at some point it will, again, piss down.
 Forecast or not, whatever.
 You can’t really get angry at it because, like overpriced Magnums and chicken-bone-loving pigeons, it’s a thing that London is good for.
-Which means that when it comes to finding a restaurant in the summer when the weather is threatening to do it’s thing, you want to use this guide.
+Which means that when it comes to finding a restaurant when the weather is threatening to do its thing, you want to use this guide.
 It’s got the outdoor spots that will keep you and your plate fully protected.

 We love Phat Phuc’s name.
 We love their affordable noodles and dumplings.
 And given the current ‘situation’, we really love that this entire restaurant is open-air in a cute little Chelsea courtyard.
 Weather looking terrible?
 Of course it is, thanks England.
 Don’t worry, they have a gazebo and the laksa will keep you toasty if need be.

-The oyster-loving, Guinness-pouring, Irish-American restaurant in Vauxhall has got an extremely roomy terrace complete with a canopy and tasteful shrubbery.
+The oyster-loving, Guinness-pouring, Irish-American restaurant in Vauxhall has got an extremely roomy terrace complete with a canopy, heaters, and tasteful shrubbery.
 If the forecast is saying moist for an hour or two, then this is a restaurant to set up in.
 Start with a crab brioche roll and a pint of the black stuff before moving onto something from the grill.

 Of all the new food markets and industrial environments, Pop Brixton is one of our favourites.
 Season two of The Wire aside, this is our favourite thing involving shipping containers.
-From the fried chicken, to the vegan burgers, to the community farm - it’s an easy place to have a good time, and there’s whole covered upstairs if the weather goes south.
+From the fried chicken, to the vegan burgers, to the community farm - it’s an easy place to have a good time, and there’s a whole covered upstairs if the weather goes south.

 Also protected under the sometimes leaky arches of Borough Market is Elliot’s.
 Everything - from their cheeseburgers to their mussels to their biodynamic wines - is done well.
 And they’ve launched a summer alfresco pop-up with a £29 set menu too.
 Book your covered outdoor table here.